alexrintt/kanade/README.md

 ## Contributing

+There are several ways to contribute:

+- To improve the translation, open the `/i18n` folder create a file `app_<thelangcodeyouwanttoaddorimprove>.arb` and translate the keys, then open a PR, that's it.

-To report a bug, create a new issue with an screenshot or a small description of the bug, thanks.
+- To report a bug, create a new issue with an screenshot or a small description of the bug, thanks.

-To request a feature please add an issue to further discuss, thx.
+- To request a feature please add an issue to further discuss, thx.

 ## Contributors